vladyorsh/bak/README.md

 According to the wiki pages, the scoring container will be publically available after the challenge end.

 Notes about notebooks:
 - Public data sets were changed multiple times during the challenge.
-Notebooks dedicated to detection models refer to some distinct files, which may absent in new publicly available sets.
-If the certain file is missing, remove it from 'force_train' list in the notebook.
+Notebooks dedicated to detection models refer to some distinct files, which may be absent in new publicly available sets.
+If a certain file is missing, remove it from the 'force_train' list in the notebook.
-- Detection models are trained on aligned images (wight right limb images mirrored).
-If not, they achieve worse results.
+- Detection models notebooks refer to the aligned data sets (with right images flipped), not to the original ones.